nanos/FediFetcher/README.md

 ### 2) Configure and run FediFetcher

-Run FediFetcher as a GitHub Action, a cron job, or a container:
+You can run FediFetcher as a GitHub Action, a cron job, a container, or a systemd timer.
+Choose whichever is the most suitable for you (if you are not sure, I suggest trying the GitHub Action).

 #### To run FediFetcher as a GitHub Action: